 Minimize screen time:

-- Screen time for children under 2 years old is not recommended.
+- Screen time for children younger than 2 years is not recommended.

-- For children 2 to 5 years, limit routine or regular screen time to under 1 hour per day.
+- For children 2 to 5 years, limit routine or regular screen time to less than 1 hour per day.

-- Ensure that sedentary screen time is not a routine part of child care for children younger than 5 years old.
+- Ensure that sedentary screen time is not a routine part of child care for children younger than 5 years.

 - Maintain daily ‘screen-free’ times, especially for family meals and book-sharing.

-- Avoid screens for at least one hour before bedtime, given the potential for melatonin-suppressing effects.
+- Avoid screens for at least 1 hour before bedtime, given the potential for melatonin-suppressing effects.